achillelrc/ArcadeFramework/README.md

 ![alt text](https://image.ibb.co/e5WfcS/sfml.png)

+**Ncurse Library** (desactived for mac os compatibility issue but you can uncomment lines in Makefile to make it work)

 ## Keys
  There are a bunch of keys that are working through all games :
  - N next graphical library